Agreements to Arbitrate Disputes in Construction Contracts

-In terms of scope, these questions can have a considerable impact on what issues are considered arbitrable and proper before the tribunal.
+In terms of scope, these questions can have a considerable impact on which issues are considered arbitrable and proper before the tribunal.
 Some jurisdictions might restrict arbitrability of certain kinds of disputes.
 In India, for instance, only disputes that can be characterised as disputes over ‘rights in personam’ and not ‘rights in rem’ are generally considered arbitrable; Pakistan, like many other jurisdictions, restricts questions of public policy from being decided by arbitration but adopts a relatively wide definition of what is considered public policy.

-In international arbitration, three systems of national law are engaged when a dispute arises.
-They are the law governing the substance of the dispute, the law governing the agreement to arbitrate and the law governing the arbitration process.
+In international arbitration, three systems of national law are engaged when a dispute arises: the law governing the substance of the dispute; the law governing the agreement to arbitrate; and the law governing the arbitration process.
 The law governing the arbitration process (sometimes known as the curial law) is generally the law of the seat of the arbitration.
 Issues particularly arise when the laws governing the substance of the dispute and the law governing the arbitration process or the laws of the chosen seat for the arbitration differ.
 These issues were considered by the Supreme Court of the United Kingdom in Enka Insaat ve Sanayi AS v.
 OOO Insurance Co Chubb.
-The Supreme Court decided by a majority that the proper approach to determining the law governing the arbitration was to apply English law as the law of the forum.
-While English law recognised the possibility that different parts of the contract might be governed by different laws, and in particular an arbitration clause that was separable from the rest of the contract, it was reasonable to assume that parties would intend or expect their contract to be governed by a single system of law.
+The Court decided by a majority that the proper approach to determining the law governing the arbitration was to apply English law as the law of the forum.
+Although English law recognised the possibility that different parts of the contract might be governed by different laws, and in particular an arbitration clause that was separable from the rest of the contract, it was reasonable to assume that parties would intend or expect their contract to be governed by a single system of law.
 There were strong reasons why an agreement on a choice of law to govern the contract should generally be construed as applying to the arbitration agreement, even where it differed from the place chosen as the seat of the arbitration.
-That inference could be negated by two factors: (1) any provision of the law of the seat that indicated that the arbitration agreement would be governed by that country’s law; or (2) a serious risk that if governed by the same law as the main contract, the arbitration agreement would be ineffective.
-A choice of the sear of arbitration could not by itself be regarded as an implied choice of law applicable to the arbitration.
+That inference could be negated by two factors: (1) any provision of the law of the seat that indicated that the arbitration agreement would be governed by that country’s law; or (2) a serious risk that, if governed by the same law as the main contract, the arbitration agreement would be ineffective.
+A choice of the seat of arbitration could not by itself be regarded as an implied choice of law applicable to the arbitration.
 This decision means that it is unnecessary to refer to earlier authorities that regarded the choice of seat as critical to the identification for the law of the arbitration agreement.
 They are no longer good law.

 As observed earlier, in most arbitration-friendly jurisdictions, courts do not intervene in a determination of the question of a tribunal’s jurisdiction.
-The underlying doctrine of kompetenz-kompetenz holds, in simple terms, that every arbitral tribunal has the power to determine its own jurisdiction.
+The underlying doctrine of Kompetenz-Kompetenz holds, in simple terms, that every arbitral tribunal has the power to determine its own jurisdiction.
 Once it does so, even if it declares the substantive contract as null or void or void ab initio, the finding will not defeat the validity of the arbitration clause itself.

 Multi-tier dispute resolution clauses

-Some advantages of a multi-tiered approach:
+Some advantages of a multi-tiered approach are as follows:

-- it saves the parties the expense of an arbitration if the dispute is settled with high-level talks or negotiations;
+- It saves the parties the expense of an arbitration if the dispute is settled with high-level talks or negotiations.

-- it acts as a ‘second opportunity’ for both the parties and their advisers to re-evaluate the expense of an arbitration with regard to outcome and the net profit or goodwill of the business;
+- It acts as a ‘second opportunity’ for both the parties and their advisers to re-evaluate the expense of an arbitration with regard to outcome and the net profit or goodwill of the business.

-- it reduces the aggregate number of issues to be resolved in an actual arbitration.
+- It reduces the aggregate number of issues to be resolved in an actual arbitration.
 Through negotiation or early meditation, frivolous or trivial claims can be settled or written off at the outset.

-Some disadvantages of a multi-tiered approach:
+The disadvantages of a multi-tiered approach include the following:

-- in time-sensitive and urgent matters, the opportunity of obtaining interim measures may be lost, resulting in an asset being disposed of or funds being siphoned;
+- In time-sensitive and urgent matters, the opportunity of obtaining interim measures may be lost, resulting in an asset being disposed of or funds being siphoned.

-- its interplay with the domestic limitation act can lead to a bar in commencing arbitration owing to the time taken in negotiation, mediation and high-level talks.
+- Its interplay with the domestic limitation act can lead to a bar in commencing arbitration owing to the time taken in negotiation, mediation and high-level talks.